k0r1g/bio/index.md

 # About me
 I'm Kori and I really care about advancing science.

-Previously, I was a Founder-in-Residence at Entrepreneur First, and before that I co-founded a startup that raised $8.3M and sent a human to space via Blue Origin.
+My Mum is from Okinawa and my Dad is from the UK.
+I owe everything to my parents!
+I have a funny accent (American-ish, Singaporean twist, maybe a sprinkle of English) because I was born in HK, spent the first few years of my life in Japan, then Korea untill I was 10, before moving to Singapore till I left for the UK for university.
+Singapore is what I consider home, it's where my childhood friends live, and I have a deep respect for the country and a lot of my values are shaped from growing up there.

 I completed a BA & MEng in Engineering Science at Oxford University with a focus on Clinical AI, where I was supervised by Prof. David Clifton, and built models that enable clinical alarms to predict if patients would be admitted to ICUs before a medical emergency occurs.

+Straight after university, I co-founded a company that raised $8.3M and sent a human to space via Blue Origin.
+After that, I worked on a string of projects including some time as a Founder-in-Residence at Entrepreneur First.

 # Writing
 {% for post in site.posts %}